mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "email": "john.doe@example.com"
     }
 - **Response**:
-    - 200 OK: Returns the username and email
+    - 200 OK: Returns username and email.
     - 400 Bad Request: If username or email is missing.
     - 401 Unauthorized: If the user is not found.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON.

 ### Make Admin (PUT)